marcoopsampaio/ML_predict_har/final_analysis.md

 Further data cleaning details are found in the repository in the files data_cleaning.* .
 I did the following:

 * **Downloaded:**  the raw data locally into 'data/raw/'
-* **Removed irrelevant variables.** By using sapply, I removed variables that were found that have more that $90\%$ missing values.
+* **Removed irrelevant variables.** By using sapply, I removed variables that were found to have more that $90\%$ missing values.
 I found that the time stamps were not useful (could not find their meaning in the references and cannot see how they could be useful).
 I removed the factor variables 'new_window' and 'num_window' who's names suggest they have nothing to do with exercise performance (could not find information about them either).
 * **Saved clean data**: The final data had 54 columns and I saved both training and testing datasets in 'data/clean/' for later use.

 # Exploratory analysis